Washington-area schools inch toward reopening plans, stirring strong emotions among parents, teachers and students

 'When is my school going to open?'

-Even as some teachers push back on the reopening plans, angry parents are demanding that school officials move more swiftly.
-Last week parents drove around the parking lot of the Northern Virginia administrative offices while virtual school board meetings were taking place, honking to show irritation.

-These mothers and fathers insist that virtual learning is not working, and that their children are suffering mentally and emotionally by spending so much time away from peers — not to mention the toll taken on mothers and fathers who are struggling to balance work with child care.
+But many parents insist that virtual learning is not working, and that their children are suffering mentally and emotionally by spending so much time away from peers — not to mention the toll taken on mothers and fathers who are struggling to balance work with child care.

 They also point to new research suggesting that schools that have reopened are not functioning as super-spreading centers, as many analysts had feared.
 A Brown University study, published this week, tracked cases at school systems nationwide and found extremely low levels of infection at places offering in-person learning: just 0.078 percent of students have so far been diagnosed with the virus, and 0.15 percent of teachers.